About Us

 Essential Functions: Instruction at Severn starts with relationships and emphasizes the importance of understanding, connections, and teamwork in order to create a learning environment that promotes both achievement and inclusivity.
 The Severn faculty is a community of learners committed to ongoing professional development, reflection, collaboration, and collegiality, and a premium is placed on the development and employment of intentional teaching, learning, and assessment methods.
 Severn believes that all aspects of a student’s experience, including but not limited to leadership training, service, clubs, the advisory program, athletics, and the arts, are necessary components of a Severn education.
 Faculty participation in these pursuits beyond the classroom reflects the collective commitment to living the school’s deep-rooted mission, which promises that students are known and valued.

-Qualifications: The ideal candidate will have a strong educational background with a degree in a related field, will be fluent in Spanish, and will have a steadfast commitment to student support.
-Previous secondary school teaching experience is preferred but not required.
+Qualifications: The ideal candidate can teach multiple levels of Upper School Physics, will have a strong educational background with a degree in a related field, and will possess a steadfast commitment to the life of the school beyond the classroom.
+Athletic coaching experience and previous secondary school teaching experience are preferred but not required.
 Severn’s faculty is a foundational component of our commitment to fostering a culture of belonging, and so candidates from all backgrounds are encouraged to apply.

 How to Apply: Interested candidate should send a resume, cover letter, and at least three professional references to Steve Soden, Upper School Head, at s.soden@severnschool.com.